theobitoproject/kankuro/README.md

 # kankuro

+**Kankuro** is the go-sdk/cdk to help build Airbyte connectors quickly in Golang.

 **Kankuro** is built on top of the Airbyte go-sdk/cdk built by bitstrapped (https://github.com/bitstrapped/airbyte) and it is meant to help build connectors quickly in go

 Words extracted from base package: